KilledByAPixel/LittleJS/FAQ.md

 ### Do I need a local server to run LittleJS games, and how do I set one up?

-Yes, because web browsers just have protection from loading local files.
+Yes, this is a necessary step because web browsers just have protection from loading local files which includes images.
-So any JavaScript projects that load images must be opened from a local web server.
+So any JavaScript projects that load images like games must be opened from a local web server.
 Don't panic though, it's easy to fix!

 If you are using [Visual Studio Code](https://code.visualstudio.com/) there is a [Live Preview Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) that will handle this for you automatically.